yassersouri/ghiaseddin/README.md

 The code is written in Python 2.7 and uses the [Lasagne](https://github.com/Lasagne/Lasagne) deep learning framework which is based on the amazing [Theano](https://github.com/Theano/Theano).
 These two are the main dependencies of the project.
 Besides these you will be needing CUDA 7 and cuDNN 4.
 It might work without CUDA or with lower versions but I have not tested it.

-To visualize the training procedure I have used [pastalog](https://github.com/rewonc/pastalog) which you will have to install.
+To visualize the training procedure I have used [pastalog](https://github.com/rewonc/pastalog).
+If you want to see the loss decrease in realtime you will have to install it (optional).

 For a complete list of dependencies and their versions see `requirements.txt`.